Bad Lieutenant: Port of Call New Orleans: Development

 The film was first announced in May 2008 with Werner Herzog to direct and Nicolas Cage to star.
-The script was penned by TV writer William Finkelstein.
+William Finkelstein wrote the script.

 Actress Eva Mendes, who starred with Cage in the 2007 film Ghost Rider, joined the cast the following June.

 Connection to the 1992 film

-Screenwriter William Finkelstein submitted the original draft of the screenplay to Herzog with the title "Bad Lieutenant."
-Finkelstein was aware of the 1992 Abel Ferrara film of that name, but swore to Herzog that this would not be a remake, and the director insisted on renaming the film.
-The two negotiated over the title and settled on Bad Lieutenant: Port of Call New Orleans.
+Finkelstein submitted the original draft of the screenplay to Herzog, with the title simply being Bad Lieutenant.
+Finkelstein was aware of the 1992 Abel Ferrara film of that name, but swore to Herzog that this would not be a remake, and the director insisted on renaming the film to Port of Call New Orleans.
+The two compromised on the title, settling on Bad Lieutenant: Port of Call New Orleans.

 One major change from the original film was moving the setting from New York City to New Orleans.
 Herzog insists that the film is not a remake, saying, "It only has a corrupt policeman as the central character and that's about it."

 At the 81st Academy Awards, Herzog stated that he has never seen Ferrara's film, saying "I haven't seen it, so I can't compare it.
 It has nothing to do with it."
 Herzog did not like the idea of a remake and desired to change the title of the film, but was unsuccessful.
 Herzog stated, "I battled against the title from the first moment on", but added, "I can live with it, I have no problem with it at all.
 The title is probably a mistake, but so be it."

 Filming

-Principal photography began on July 7, 2008 in Louisiana and also around South Mississippi, shooting some scenes at the Hollywood Casino in Bay St. Louis.
+Principal photography began on July 7, 2008, in Louisiana and also around South Mississippi, shooting some scenes at the Hollywood Casino in Bay St. Louis.

 Abel Ferrara's reaction

 Abel Ferrara, director of the 1992 film, has been quoted by various media outlets as being very angry about the film.
-After it was first announced, Ferrara was quoted as saying "As far as remakes go, ...
-I wish these people die in Hell.
+After it was first announced, Ferrara was quoted as saying with regard to Cage and Herzog, "I wish these people die in Hell.
 I hope they're all in the same streetcar, and it blows up."
 When asked later for his response to Ferrara's statements, Herzog stated that he does not know who Ferrara is, saying "I've never seen a film by him.
 I have no idea who he is."
 At a press conference at the Venice Film Festival after the film's premiere, Herzog said of Ferrara, "I would like to meet the man," and "I have a feeling that if we met and talked -- over a bottle of whisky, I should add -- I think we could straighten everything out."
-In 2018 at Newcastle International Film Festival Ferrara said that he had eventually met Herzog and made peace with him.
+In 2018 at Newcastle International Film Festival, Ferrara said that he had eventually met Herzog and had made peace with him.